Loading

 Political Risk — Community Backlash Active

 Years of unchecked data center expansion created organized opposition.
-The county's reversal was not sudden — it was the inevitable result of ignoring community sentiment signals that were visible in public meeting records years earlier.
+The county's reversal was not sudden — it was the inevitable result of ignoring community posture signals that were visible in public meeting records years earlier.

 Recommendation